+- (a) inspection;

+- (b) observation;

 - (c) external confirmation;

 - (d) re-calculation;

 - (e) re-performance;

 - (f) analytical review procedures, where those procedures are based solely on analysis against expectations defined in the terms of engagement; and

 - (g) enquiry.

 - A21.
-Analytical review procedures are not conducted in an agreed-upon assurance procedures engagement unless the engaging party provides an expectation of recorded amounts or ratios on which the assurance practitioner may base the analytical review.
+Analytical procedures are not conducted in an agreed-upon procedures engagement unless the engaging party provides an expectation of recorded amounts or ratios on which the assurance practitioner may base the analytical procedures.
 The engaging party's expectations are defined in the procedures described in the terms of the engagement.
-It is necessary for the engaging party to provide the expectations as a basis for the analytical review so that the assurance practitioner does not use their professional judgement to develop expectations, which is only appropriate when conducting an assurance engagement.
+It is necessary for the engaging party to provide the expectations as a basis for the analytical procedures so that the assurance practitioner does not use their professional judgement to develop expectations, which is only appropriate when conducting an assurance engagement.
+The assurance practitioner does not interpret the findings from the analytical procedures but simply presents the findings against the expectations provided by the engaging party.

 Reporting (Ref: Para.
-38-46)
+40-49)

-- A22.
-In an agreed-upon assurance procedures engagement, the user assesses the factual findings reported alone or in combination with other information to draw their own conclusion. - A23.
-Even though assurance is not provided by the assurance practitioner, the intended users are entitled to rely on the accuracy of the reported findings by virtue of the assurance practitioner's competence and skill in conducting the agreed-upon assurance procedures.
-The report of factual findings needs to describe the procedures conducted and findings in sufficient detail to enable the user to understand the nature, timing and extent of the work performed as well as the nature of the errors and exceptions identified.
-When the law or regulation prescribes the layout or wording of the assurance practitioner's report in a form or in terms that are significantly different from the requirements of ASAE 4400 and the assurance practitioner considers that additional explanation in the report of factual findings cannot mitigate possible misunderstanding, the auditor may consider including a statement in the report of factual findings that the agreed-upon procedures engagement is not conducted in accordance with ASAE 4400.
+A22.
+Even though assurance is not provided by the assurance practitioner, the intended users are entitled to rely on the accuracy of the reported findings by virtue of the assurance practitioner's capabilities and competence in conducting the agreed-upon procedures.
+The report of factual findings needs to describe the procedures conducted and findings in sufficient detail to enable the intended user to understand the nature, timing and extent of the work performed as well as the nature of the errors and exceptions identified.
+When the law or regulation prescribes the layout or wording of the assurance practitioner's report in a form or in terms that are significantly different from the requirements of this Standard and the assurance practitioner considers that additional explanation in the report of factual findings cannot mitigate possible misunderstanding, the auditor may consider including a statement in the report of factual findings that the agreed-upon procedures engagement is not conducted in accordance with this Standard.

-- A24.
-The assurance practitioner's inability to conduct the agreed-upon assurance procedures may arise from: - (a) circumstances beyond the control of the engaging party; - (b) circumstances relating to the nature or timing of the auditor's work; or - (c) limitations imposed by management. - A25.
-An illustrative example of a report of factual findings, incorporating the elements set forth in paragraphs 39-45, is set out in Appendix 4.
+- A23.
+The assurance practitioner's inability to conduct the agreed-upon procedures may arise from: - (a) circumstances beyond the control of the engaging party; - (b) circumstances relating to the nature or timing of the assurance practitioner's work; or - (c) limitations imposed by management of the engaging parties. - A24.
+An illustrative example of a report of factual findings, incorporating the elements set forth in paragraphs 40-49, is set out in Appendix 4.

-Conformity with International Standards on Assurance Engagements
+Conformity with International Standards on Related Services

-Except as noted below, ASAE 4400 conforms with International Standard on Related Services ISRS 4400, issued by the International Auditing and Assurance Standards Board of the International Federation of Accountants.
-The main difference(s) between ASAE 4400 and ISRS 4400 are:
+Except as noted below, ASRS 4400 conforms with International Standard on Related Services ISRS 4400, issued by the International Auditing and Assurance Standards Board of the International Federation of Accountants.
+The main difference(s) between ASRS 4400 and ISRS 4400 are: